Skip to main content

 American flag etiquette is more than just a courtesy—it’s the law.
 The United States Flag Code acts as the official advisory on the appearance and display of the American flag by citizens.

-Established in 1998, the code includes rules for when and how you can display the flag, buildings on which you can display it, and much more, including:
+Established in 1998, the United States Flag Code includes rules for when and how you can display the flag, buildings on which you can display it, and much more, including:

 How to Display the American Flag

-While it’s common to see flag-style tablecloths and banners at Fourth of July celebrations, the American flag isn’t supposed to be used for decoration.
+There is some flag display etiquette you should know, too.
+While it’s common to see flag-style tablecloths and banners at Fourth of July cookouts and celebrations, the American flag isn’t supposed to be used for decoration.

 Using the flag as a piece of clothing, like a cape, is prohibited, and some consider it distasteful to have the flag drawn onto clothes.

-If a flag isn’t flying, it should be displayed vertically and suspended so its folds fall freely.
+If an American flag isn’t flying, it should be displayed vertically and suspended so its folds fall freely.
 Stripes can be displayed vertically or horizontally against walls, with the union of stars facing to the left of any observers.

 Any flag hung for the Fourth of July should have a uniform design: 13 horizontal stripes, alternating red and white, and a union of 50 white stars on a field of blue.
 If you’re flying a flag on a flagpole, the union should always be at the peak of the pole.

-Flags hanging vertically or horizontally above the ground should have their unions facing the left-hand side of the main observers.
+Flags hanging vertically or horizontally above the ground should have their unions facing the left-hand side of the main observer.
 The U.S. Flag Code advises citizens to also:

 How to Fold the American Flag